mscarey/AuthoritySpoke/readme.md

 The best way to familiarize yourself with AuthoritySpoke is through the [Introduction to AuthoritySpoke Jupyter notebook](notebooks/introduction.ipynb).

 Use this button to interact with the notebook online through Binder.
+If you use Binder, you'll be shown the directory structure of this repo.
+Navigate to the `notebooks` folder to find the tutorials.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mscarey/AuthoritySpoke/master)

-You can find AuthoritySpoke's [API documentation and more at ReadTheDocs](https://authorityspoke.readthedocs.io/en/latest/).
+You can find [static versions of the tutorial notebooks, the API documentation, and more](https://authorityspoke.readthedocs.io/en/latest/) at ReadTheDocs.

 ## Installing AuthoritySpoke